Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Discussion

-Under the proposed framework, homogenization need not rely on a vocabulary overlap between the embedding spaces to be aligned.
-Thus, it allows the method to scale well to domains where there isn't a significant common vocabulary, such as ours.
-We also see that by integrating external knowledge, non-domain-specific LMs \textit{can} either perform at a level comparable to domain-specific LMs or just show improved performance in general on domain-specific tasks.
+Under the proposed framework, homogenization does not need to rely on a vocabulary overlap between the embedding spaces to be aligned.
+Thus, it allows the method to scale well to domains where there is no significant vocabulary overlap, such as ours.
+Ultimately, we see that by integrating external knowledge, open-domain LMs can either perform at a level comparable to medical LMs or show improved performance, in general, on biomedical tasks.